moltin/integration-server-example-php/README.md

 SLACK_LINK_NAMES=true
 ```

 First you will need to [generate the webhook URL](https://my.slack.com/services/new/incoming-webhook) and use the URL as the `SLACK_WEBHOOK` ENV variable.
-Then add the `SLACK_CHANNEL` (#channel or @user-name) you want to notify.
+Then add the `SLACK_CHANNEL` (`#channel` or `@user-name`) you want to notify.

-The icon and username can be customised.
+The icon and username can be customised but there are some nice defaults in the template.

 To trigger this event for testing, you can make a `POST` request to `http://localhost:8000/webhook` with your secret key in the header and a json payload: